 - Your car insurance company

-- From a company that specializes in stand-alone gap insurance policies
+- Purchase a policy from a company that specializes in stand-alone gap insurance policies

-Can I get gap insurance without primary insurance?
+Can I get gap insurance without primary auto insurance?

 Can I purchase gap insurance on a used vehicle?